webplatform/docs/concepts/programming/programming_basics/index.md

 {{Page_Title|Programming basics}}
 {{Flags
-|Content=Grammar/Spelling, Examples Best Practices
+|Content=Examples Best Practices
-|Editorial notes=Greater than, instead of then

-The test at the end uses !== and asks for a loop using foreach, or for .... but none of this was covered
+|Editorial notes=The test at the end uses !== and asks for a loop using foreach, or for .... but none of this was covered

 And where can we find the answers?
 }}